brain-bzh/efficient-deep-learning/README.md

 Repository for the course "Optimizing Artificial Intelligence" at IMT Atlantique --
+Getting started
+--
+Please see [here](getting_started.md) for instructions on how to setup your environment on your personal computer.

 Course organisation / Syllabus
 --

 Here is a detailed schedule, session by session:
 1. Introduction / Refresher on Deep Learning
    1. [General Intro](intro.pdf) - Why do we need to optimize deep learning ?
 Introduction of the MicroNet Challenge.
    2. [Course](cours1.pdf) - Deep Learning and Transfer Learning.
    3. [Practical session](lab1.md) - introduction to PyTorch, transfer learning.
    4. Short project - exploring hyper parameters on a fixed architecture
 2. Quantification
    1. **Short evaluation** on Deep Learning Essentials
    2. **Student's presentation** of short project - exploring hyper parameters on a fixed architecture
    3. [Course](cours2.pdf) - Quantifying Deep neural networks
    4. [Practical session](lab2.md) - quantification on a small convolutional network
    5. Long project 1 - MicroNet Challenge
 3. Pruning
    1. **Short evaluation** on Quantification